robotaiguy/Yolo_Data_Splitter/README.md

 Repository includes split.py script as well as example train.txt and test.txt files.

-Current version is a simple script, where user has to edit the split.py file for percentage amount and dataset path.
+Current version is a simple script, where user must copy split.py file into /darknet root directory and run from there.
+User will be prompted for percentage amount between 10 and 30.

 Planned update will have GUI for user to select percentage and image directory.

+REQUIRES:
+- Yolo Darknet must be installed, with custom dataset within /darknet/data directory (subdirectories are allowed and will be scanned recursively)
+- Python3 must be installed

+INSTRUCTIONS:
+1) copy split.py into darknet root directory
+2) open terminal window within darknet root directory
+3) type command: python3 split.py